Originally published September 16, 2024

 Technology often evolves too quickly for us to fully integrate it into our daily lives.
 Take Photoshop, MP3s, and wearables, for example — each took years to become ubiquitous and transform their industries.

-I never imagined, as a twelve-year-old, that one day I could ask a speaker to play any song instantly.
-I still remember the thrill of going to a carnival and paying for a magazine photo booth to put me on the cover of Time or watching Star Trek episodes where people would talk into their watches to communicate with others.
+As a kid, I remember the thrill of going to a carnival and paying for a magazine photo booth to put me on the cover of Time, or how captivated I was watching Star Trek episodes where people talked into their watches to communicate with others.
+I never imagined one day I’d be able to ask a speaker to play any song instantly.

-As these innovations were embraced, they revolutionized everyday tasks.
-This is happening now in the design world, as seen with reactions to Figma’s Config Event.
-The introduction of advanced collaboration tools, AI features, and Figma Slides sparked both excitement and concern among designers, who are questioning their evolving roles.
+As people embraced these innovations, they revolutionized everyday tasks.
+This is happening in the design world today, as seen with reactions to Figma’s Config Event.
+The new collaboration tools, AI features, and Figma Slides have both excited and worried designers.

 Reimagining the Design Process

-Any good team relies on a central repository of information — one place that hosts all key documents and logs each decision along the way.
-Often this is a combination of tools such as Jira, Google Workspace, Figma directories, and Slack channels.
+But goal alignment isn’t the final step; you need to ensure continuous collaboration throughout the entire project.
+This points to the need for a central repository of information — one place that hosts all key documents and logs each decision along the way.
+Teams often accomplish this through tools such as Jira, Google Workspace, Figma directories, and Slack channels.

 The Accelerated Design Sprint

-No two projects are the same, and domain complexity differs.
-So, I won’t pretend that any project can be designed in a few days.
-But it is possible.
+However, no two projects are the same, and domain complexity differs.
+Designers cannot complete every project in just a few days, but it is possible.
 The key is having access to users and an understanding of business goals.
-If you have both, you may be on your way to a fast MVP prototype that can further refine your understanding of your problem space and set you up with a strong foundation for success.
+If you have both, you may be on your way to a fast MVP prototype that can further refine your understanding of your problem space, and set you up with a strong foundation for success.

 1. Create an AI partner to serve as your knowledge base and accelerator.